ministryofjustice/analytical-platform-tools-operator/README.md

 - List all available versions of each tools

   TODO: Add global tool command - perhaps another api

+This operator is a small step towards easing development of features and further tooling.

 ## Development practices